aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions-tasks/README.md

 ### ResultSelector

-You can use [`ResultSelector`](https://docs.aws.amazon.com/step-functions/latest/dg/input-output-inputpath-params.html#input-output-resultselector) to reshape the raw result of a Task, Map or Parallel state before it is passed to [`ResultPath`](###ResultPath).
+You can use [`ResultSelector`](https://docs.aws.amazon.com/step-functions/latest/dg/input-output-inputpath-params.html#input-output-resultselector) to manipulate the raw result of a Task, Map or Parallel state before it is passed to [`ResultPath`](###ResultPath).
 For service integrations, the raw result contains metadata in addition to the response payload.
-You can use ResultSelector to pick fields from the raw result and combine them with static values or fields from the context object.
+You can use ResultSelector to construct a JSON payload that becomes the effective result using static values or references to the raw result or context object.

-The following example extracts the output payload of a Lambda function Task and combines it with some static values.
+The following example extracts the output payload of a Lambda function Task and combines it with some static values and the state name from the context object.

 ```ts
 new tasks.LambdaInvoke(this, 'Invoke Handler', {